arasmr/poll-app/README.md

 - This application is a Create React App project with TypeScript.
 - Cypress is used for the e2e automation testing.
 - State is located on top of the tree.
-So each user interactions changing state of the application refreshes the relevant information on the page(adding question, adding answer, voting, clicking reset button etc..)
+So each user interactions changing the state of the application refreshes the relevant information on the page(adding question, adding answer, voting, clicking reset button etc..)
 - It is only possible to write 10 answers
 - Without question user can not add an answer or click the add button
 - User can add, edit, delete the answer